DVLA Medical Examination & Guidelines

 For drivers with a history of alcohol dependence

-A CDT level below 1.7% suggests no recent alcohol intake.
+A CDT level of 1.6% or less suggests no recent alcohol intake.
 This means that a CDT level up to and including 1.6% would be acceptable as evidence of there being no recent alcohol intake in someone classed as alcohol dependent.

 RED - %CDT = 1.7% - 2.2% or more